reecewayt/rust-orientation-detection/docs/project-proposal.md

 # Embedded Rust Orientation Detection Application
 **Author:** Reece Wayt (reecwayt@pdx.edu)
 **GitHub Repo URL:** https://github.com/reecewayt/rust-orientation-detection
 **Description:** This project uses the **BBC Microbit V2** which is a SBC with a Nordic nRF52833 processor, on board sensors, leds, buttons, a speaker, and debugger.
-More specifically, this project will utilize the on-board accelerometer (ST LSM303AGR) to perform orientation sensing.
-Orientation detection is a very popular and ubiquitously used in satelites, air crafts, VR, and mobile phones.
-The LSM303AGR has a wide host of features and below are the specific ones I plan to utilize in my implmentation.
+More specifically, this project will utilize the on-board accelerometer (ST LSM303AGR) to implement smartphone-style orientation detection.
+This type of orientation detection is fundamental to mobile devices, which enable them to perform step counting, screen rotations, and motion-based gaming.
+In my application I will be focusing on screen rotations (i.e. state changes) based on the accelerometer data.

 ## Project Features
 1. 6D Orientation Detection